“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 This story has no chapters, but has been divided into three posts due to length:

-He tried to tell himself he was depressed because his right hand would probably be messed up for the rest of his life.
-He experimented with the idea that he was disappointed he would never get his rematch against Saitou in order to prove himself to the skinny bastard.
+He tried to believe his depression was based in a right hand that would probably be messed up for the rest of his life.
+He experimented with the concept of disappointment that he’d never get his rematch against Saitou in order to prove himself to the skinny bastard.
 He even played with the theory that he was annoyed with Chou for beating him home and presumably waiting there rubbing his hands together in evil anticipation of aggravating Sano farther as part of the Tokyo police force.
 But not one of these was the true cause of Sano’s dejected state.

 The fact was that he loved Kenshin, and couldn’t have him.